Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 " : "       signal the beginning of function define, followed by function name and function definition

-" ; "       signal marking the end of function define, followed right after the definition of the function
+" ; "       signal marking the end of function define, followed right after the definition of the function; once " ; " is read in the program would print out the name of the function defined and the definition of the function

 example for define simple functions
 : getThree 1 2 + ;           --> when type in    1 2 getThree    we get    1 2 3